Livagen (20mg)

 Livagen Peptide and Cell Aging

-The impacts of cell aging appear to result from changes in DNA organization, including the type of genes expressed and accessed.
-Research by Professor Teimuraz Lezhava reports that the degree of chromosomal aberrations may increase with age.[4]
+Some impacts of cell aging may result from changes in DNA organization, including the type of genes expressed and accessed.
+For example, research by Professor Teimuraz Lezhava reports that the degree of chromosomal aberrations may increase with time.[4]
 The condensation of chromatin and the decreased repair processes are examples of a chromosomal oddity.
-According to his research, Livagen and a handful of other “bioregulating” peptides, may potentially improve the decondensation of DNA leading to an extended lifespan of general cells.[5]
+According to his research, Livagen and a handful of other bioregulator peptides may potentially improve the decondensation of DNA and consequently lead to an extension of the viability of cells in experimental conditions.[5]

 Livagen and the Gastrointestinal System (GIT)

 Early research posits that activated delta cells may protect the mucosal wall of the gastrointestinal tract (GIT).
 Following this trend, the Livagen peptide appears to enhance vagus nerve signaling to the GIT and may potentially change the degree of prostaglandins and nitric oxide in the mucosa.[8]
-In addition to this, gastroprotection may also be generated, creating a potential pathway for Livagen use in mitigating infectious diarrhea, inflammatory bowel disease, and overall reduction in symptoms of GIT disruption.
+In addition to this, gastroprotection may also be generated, creating a potential pathway for Livagen in studies related to chronic conditions inducing diarrhea, inflammatory bowel disease, and overall GIT disruption.

 Livagen and Pain Signaling

 Enkephalin is a natural endogenous peptide that has a reported dynamic pain perception impact.
 It appears to bind to delta and mu-opioid receptors.
-Activated Mu receptors may bind to compounds such as morphine to reduce pain perception, and blood pressure.
-Activated Delta receptors may induce a reduction in pain signaling to the brain, and may explain respiratory depressions sometimes associated with opiate exposure.
-Research studies suggest that Livagen may function to inhibit the actions of enkephalin inhibiting enzymes in the blood, resulting in enhanced levels of natural pain killers.[9]
-Research in this area is ongoing.
+Activated Mu receptors may bind to compounds such as morphine to reduce pain perception and blood pressure.
+Activated Delta receptors may induce a reduction in pain signaling to the brain and may explain respiratory depressions sometimes associated with opiate exposure.
+Research studies suggest that Livagen may function to inhibit the actions of enkephalin, inhibiting enzymes in the blood and resulting in enhanced levels of natural painkillers.[9]
+To assess this, the researchers studied labeled enkephalin molecules (3H-Leu-enkephalin) and measured the speed at which it was degraded with and without the introduction of Livagen.
+The peptide significantly slowed down the breakdown of the labeled enkephalin molecule.
+Further research suggested that it may influence enkephalin levels only by inhibiting their degradation, and it does not appear to bind or directly affect opioid receptors in the brain.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.